-Three Days of Foraging Wild Edible Plants and Mushrooms in North Carolina’s Appalachians
+Three Days of Foraging Wild Edible Plants in North Carolina’s Appalachians

 Immerse yourself in the breathtakingly vibrant world of the Southern Appalachian springtime.
-Learn to forage for wild edible plants and edible mushrooms.
-During this three-day adventure near Asheville, NC, we will spend some time hiking and a lot of time learning, plucking and nibbling.
-Seasoned experts will guide the group in plant identification, responsible harvesting, and how to use wild medicinal and edible plants and fungi.
+Learn to forage for wild edible plants.
+During this three-day adventure near Asheville, NC, we’ll spend some time hiking and a lot of time learning, plucking and nibbling.
+You’ll learn plant identification, responsible harvesting, and how to use wild medicinal and edible plants and fungi.
+Seasoned experts guide the group.

-We will pause by the trail to meet delectable weeds, edible mushrooms and native healing plants in their natural habitats.
-Not only will we learn about their nutritional and medicinal properties, but we will practice sustainable harvesting as we gather their abundance.
-In the evenings we will prepare these edible plants over an open fire and feast upon the tastes of the wild!
+We’ll pause by the trail to meet delectable weeds, edible mushrooms and native healing plants in their natural habitats.
+There, we’ll learn about the nutritional and medicinal properties these biodiverse mountains have to offer.
+All of this while practicing sustainable harvest techniques as we gather the abundance.
+In the evenings, the group will prepare the edible plants we’ve gathered over an open fire.
+Then, we’ll feast upon the tastes of the wild!
 Throughout the hike we’ll touch on wilderness survival.

-Join us to get to know and enjoy the abundance of edible wild plants in North Carolina.
-Learn to safely identify and harvest wild edible mushrooms, too!
+Get to know and enjoy the abundance of edible wild plants in North Carolina.

 What to Expect: Foraging, Plant Identification, Wilderness Survival Skills

-This trip is an amazing opportunity to deepen your knowledge of and relationship with wild plants and edible mushrooms.
-It’s also a chance to learn wilderness survival skills.
+This trip is an amazing opportunity to deepen your knowledge of and relationship with wild plants and.
+What’s more, it’s a chance to learn wilderness survival skills.
 Our instructors are engaging, entertaining and incredibly knowledgeable.

-Participants need to be in good physical condition and provide their own snacks, lunch food, sleeping gear, backpack, and tent or other shelter.
+Participants need to be in good physical condition.
+You provide your own snacks, lunch food, sleeping gear, backpack, and tent or other shelter.
+Dinner food is provided.

-We will meet in Weaverville, NC, and caravan to the trailhead at 9am on Friday, April 27.
-We will be in the woods until Sunday, April 29 at 6pm.
+We will meet in Weaverville, NC, and caravan to the trailhead at 9am on Friday, April 26.
+From there, we’ll be in the woods until Sunday, April 28 at 6pm.

-During this foraging class, you will learn North Carolina plant identification and become familiar with tasty weeds, edible mushrooms and wild medicinals.
+During this foraging class, you’ll learn North Carolina plant identification.
+Over the course of the weekend you’ll become familiar with tasty weeds, edible mushrooms and wild medicinals.